tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-09-Ins_Streaming_Dashboard.md

   import hvplot.streamz
   ```

-* Instead of initializing a DataFrame to later be used as a global variable for the asyncio event loop, the trading framework now initializes a Stream object that serves as an input to a Stream DataFrame object, of which the dashboard utilizes to build the plot.
+* Instead of initializing a DataFrame to later be used as a global variable for the asyncio event loop, the trading framework now initializes a Stream object that manages the data pipeline, serving as an input to a Stream DataFrame object, of which the dashboard utilizes to build the plot.

   ```python
   def initialize(cash):